 Cris Collinsworth is a game analyst for Sunday Night Football, earning an Emmy Award for Outstanding Event Analyst in each of the past seven seasons.
+SNF has been primetime television’s #1 show for five consecutive years (2011-15) – an accomplishment only three other U.S. primetime TV shows can claim since 1950.

-Sunday Night Football has been the most-watched primetime show on television for four consecutive Sept.–May TV seasons (2011-15) — a first for a sports series.
-This past February, Collinsworth served as an analyst for Super Bowl XLIX, the thrilling four-point New England Patriots victory over the Seattle Seahawks in the most-watched show in U.S. TV history (average of 114.4 million viewers).
+In February 2015, Collinsworth served as an analyst for Super Bowl XLIX, the thrilling four-point New England Patriots victory over the Seattle Seahawks in the most-watched show in U.S. TV history (average of 114.4 million viewers).
 Previously he worked alongside Al Michaels on NBC for the telecast of Super Bowl XLVI, the most viewed program in U.S. television history at the time.

 The most honored studio analyst in sports television, Collinsworth served as a studio analyst and co-host of NBC’s critically acclaimed studio show Football Night in America since returning to the network in 2006, and co-hosted Super Bowl XLVI and XLIII’s pregame show.